PHorg Logo

 THE NEW PALACE

 A new Palace sprang up from the ashes of the old.
-Because it was rebuilt along the old lines without omitting one endearing feature of the old Palace, it has never for a moment lost its place in the hearts of those who knew the Palace of old.
+Because it was rebuilt along the old lines without omitting one endearing feature of the old Palace, it has never for a moment lost its place in the hearts of those who knew The Palace Hotel of old.

 THE OLD COURT